micro-os-plus/micro-test-plus-xpack/README.md

 #### Source files

-The source files to be added to the build are:
+The source files to be added to user projects are:

 - `src/micro-test-plus.cpp`
 - `src/test-reporter.cpp`